AVATOL/nematocyst/README.md

 Technical documentation (i.e. how to use the C++ API) is available in the `$ROOT/doc` directory.

 If not available, then use Doxygen (doxygen.org) to generate the documentation from source code.
-Use the provided `Doxyfile`.
-Run the command `doxygen` from the command line in the `$ROOT` directory.
+Run the command `doxygen` from the command line in the directory containing the `Doxyfile`.